 PHC – Petroleum Hydrocarbons

-Qualified Professional – A qualified professional is an applied scientist or technologist who is registered and in good standing with an appropriate professional organization relevant to the specific project task.
-A qualified professional may be, but not be limited to, a Professional Engineer, Professional Geoscientist, Professional Biologist, Professional Chemist, Professional Agrologist, or Technologist.
+Qualified Professional – A Qualified Professional is an applied scientist or technologist who is registered and in good standing with an appropriate professional organization relevant to the specific project task.
+A Qualified Professional may be, but not be limited to, a Professional Engineer, Professional Geoscientist, Professional Biologist, Professional Chemist, Professional Agrologist, or Technologist.

 VOC – Volatile Organic Compounds